 - Being towed on a tube or water skis.

 - Riding a Jet Ski, Sea-Doo, or other personal watercraft vehicle.

 - Boating within 800 feet of a dam.

-While other water activities don’t require a life jacket to be worn, Alabama law does require you to have at least one life jacket on board per passenger (for example, if you have 4 people on board, there must be at least 4 life jackets on the boat).
+While other water activities don’t require a life jacket to be worn, Alabama law does require you to have at least 1 life jacket on board per passenger (for example, if you have 4 people on board, there must be at least 4 life jackets on the boat).

 The Alabama Department of Conservation and Natural Resources suggests you follow these tips to keep yourself and others safe while in the water:

 - Wear a life jacket at all times while on a boat.